When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-While most of the machine learning models are formulated as the minimization of a single loss involving data, a growing number of works adopt game formulations that involve multiple players and objectives.
-For example, generative adversarial networks (GANs) \parencite{Goodfellow2014generative}, actor-critic models \parencite{pfau2016connecting}, and automatic curricula \parencite{sukhbaatar2017intrinsic} all can be formulated as a two-player game, to name a few.
-Naturally, there is increasing interest in the theoretical understanding of differentiable games.
+While most machine learning problems are formulated as minimization problems, a growing number of works rely instead on game formulations that involve multiple players and objectives.
+Examples of such problems include generative adversarial networks (GANs) \citep{Goodfellow2014generative}, actor-critic algorithms \citep{pfau2016connecting}, sharpness aware minimization \citep{foret2021sharpnessaware}, and fine-tuning language models from human feedback \citep{munos2023nash}.
+This increasing interest in game formulations motivates further theoretical exploration of differentiable games.

-Due to the interaction of multiple players and objectives, there are issues in optimizing games that are not present in minimizing a single objective.
-Most notably, the eigenvalues of the game Jacobian lie on the complex plane, unlike single-objective minimization, where the eigenvalues of the Hessian lie on the real line.
-Further, even for simple bilinear games, standard algorithms---like the gradient method---fail to converge due to the presence of rotational dynamics \parencite{mescheder2018training, balduzzi2018mechanics, gidel2019negative, Berard2020A}.
+Optimizing differentiable games presents challenges absent in minimization problems due to the interplay of multiple players and objectives.
+Notably, the game Jacobian's eigenvalues are distributed on the complex plane, exhibiting richer dynamics compared to single-objective minimization, where the Hessian eigenvalues are restricted to the real line.
+Consequently, even for simple bilinear games, standard algorithms like the gradient method fail to converge \citep{mescheder2018training, balduzzi2018mechanics, gidel2019negative}.

-On the other hand, the extragradient method (EG), originally introduced in \textcite{korpelevich1976extragradient} for saddle-point problems, was proven to converge for bilinear games \parencite{tseng1995linear}.
-As such, many recent works theoretically analyze EG from different angles, such as variational inequality \parencite{gidel2018variational, gorbunov2022extragradient}, stochastic \parencite{mishchenko2020revisiting, li2021convergence}, and distributed \parencite{liu2020decentralized, beznosikov2021decentralized} perspectives.
+Fortunately, the extragradient method (EG), originally introduced by Korpelevich \cite{korpelevich1976extragradient}, offers a solution.
+Unlike the gradient method, EG demonstrably converges for bilinear games \citep{tseng1995linear}.
+This has sparked extensive research analyzing EG from different perspectives, including variational inequality \citep{gidel2018variational, gorbunov2022extragradient}, stochastic \citep{li2021convergence}, and distributed \citep{liu2020decentralized, beznosikov2021decentralized} settings.